Can Laser Lipo Damage Organs? Is It Safe?

 Laser liposuction, or laser lipo, has emerged as a popular choice for individuals seeking non-invasive fat reduction and body contouring.

-This technique utilizes laser energy to target and liquefy fat cells, which are then naturally expelled by the body.
 While laser lipo is generally considered safe and effective, questions about its potential risks, including the possibility of organ damage, have surfaced.

 What is Laser Lipo Treatment?